Bethlehem Catholic High School

 Bethlehem Catholic High School, more commonly referred to as Becahi or just Beca, is a parochial high school located in Bethlehem, Pennsylvania.
 The school is within the Diocese of Allentown and is located at 2133 Madison Avenue in Bethlehem in the Lehigh Valley region of eastern Pennsylvania.

-As of 2024, according to the school's official website, the school had approximately 550 students.
+As of 2024, according to the school's official website, the school has approximately 500 students.

 History

 In 1925, Cardinal Dennis Dougherty and Hugh L. Lamb, the Superintendent of the Schools of the Roman Catholic Archdiocese of Philadelphia, recognized the need for a dedicated Catholic high school in South Bethlehem due to the large amount of Catholic emigration to the region.
 Holy Infancy Parish located on 4th Street was the initial school building, and their pastor, Charles Bowles, was named the first superintendent.

 The following year, in the Spring of 1926, Bethlehem Catholic High School opened its doors.

 Bowles was able to raise $50,537 (Note: $891,769.62 adjusted for inflation c.2024) within a month, allowing for a formal dedication on August 24, 1926.
 By the end of the year the school was accredited to offer a full four year education.
 By 1927, the school published the first edition of its yearbook the Brown and Gold with most students being the first in their families to attend four years of high-school.
 Since the school opened it was staffed with Sisters of St. Joseph, and by 1934, through a competition in a local newspaper, the nickname BecaHi was adopted.

 In February 1961, the Archdiocese of Philadelphia was subdivided with Bethlehem falling in the new Diocese of Allentown.
 One of the first acts by the diocese's first Bishop, Joseph McShea, was to expand the school, authorizing the construction of a new, larger, school on the north side of Bethlehem on Dewberry Road, which opened its doors in 1964, with classes being split between the two schools until 1969 when the south side campus was turned into the Holy Infancy Elementary School.
 In 1971, BecaHi became co-educational.
 Prior to this, the school was split into a "boys wing" and a "girls wing."
 In 1973, the school hired its first lay principal, Richard Culver.